-We are currently advancing our product candidates Keyzilen[®] and AM-111 through clinical development.
-We expect our research and development expenses to remain significant in connection with our ongoing activities, particularly as we continue our ongoing, and initiate new, trials of Keyzilen[®] and AM-111 and initiate pre-clinical and clinical development of other product candidates.
-We expect that our total operating expense in 2017 will be in the range of CHF 28 to 32 million.
-As of December 31, 2016, our cash and cash equivalents were CHF 32.4 million.
-We believe that our existing cash and cash equivalents (including the net proceeds from the equity offering completed in February 2017) will enable us to fund our operating expenses and capital expenditure requirements at least until the first quarter of 2018.
+We expect our research and development expenses to remain significant in connection with our ongoing clinical development activities, particularly as we continue our ongoing trials of AM-125, may initiate new trials of Keyzilen\ and AM-111 and initiate pre-clinical and clinical development of other product candidates.
+We expect that our total operating expense in 2018 will be in the range of CHF 10.0 to 12.0 million.
+As of December 31, 2017, our cash and cash equivalents were CHF 15.0 million.
+We believe that our existing cash and cash equivalents (including the net proceeds from the equity offering completed in January 2018) will enable us to fund our operating expenses and capital expenditure requirements at least until the fourth quarter of 2018.
 Our assumptions may prove to be wrong, and we may have to use our capital resources sooner than we currently expect.
 If we are unable to raise capital when needed, we could be forced to delay, suspend, reduce or terminate our product development programs or commercialization efforts.
-Also, should we fail to raise sufficient funds to cover our operating expenditures for at least a 12 month period, we may no longer be considered a "going concern" and our audit report may have to be qualified accordingly.
+Also, should we fail to raise sufficient funds to cover our operating expenditures for at least a 12 month period, we may no longer be considered a "going concern".
 The lack of a going concern assessment may negatively affect the valuation of the Company's investments in its subsidiaries and result in a revaluation of these holdings.
 Should the Company's assets fall short of its liabilities as evidenced by the Company's standalone Swiss GAAP accounts, the board of directors will have to immediately take steps to restructure the business or if it fails to do, file for bankruptcy.
-If the board of directors fails to take appropriate action, under Swiss law, in case of such overindebtedness, the auditors may, according to Swiss law, file for bankruptcy on the Company's behalf.
+If the board of directors fails to take appropriate action, under Swiss law, in case of such over-indebtedness, the auditors may, according to Swiss law, file for bankruptcy on the Company's behalf.
 Our future funding requirements will depend on many factors, including but not limited to:

-- · the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.
+- · the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - · the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - · the number and characteristics of product candidates that we pursue; - · the cost, timing, and outcomes of regulatory approvals; - · the cost and timing of establishing sales, marketing, and distribution capabilities; and - · the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.

-We expect that we will require additional funding to complete our late-stage clinical programs, obtain regulatory approval for Keyzilen[®] and AM-111 and commercialize our product candidates Keyzilen[®] and AM-111.
-If we receive regulatory approval for Keyzilen[®] or AM-111, and if we choose to not grant any licenses to partners, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
+We expect that we will require additional funding to continue our ongoing clinical development activities and seek to obtain regulatory approval for, and commercialize, our product candidates.
+If we receive regulatory approval for any of our product candidates, and if we choose to not grant any licenses to partners, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
 We also expect to continue to incur additional costs associated with operating as a public company.
 Additional funds may not be available on a timely basis, on favorable terms, or at all, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term business strategy.
 If we are not able to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.